"I Know A Lot More Things About You" removal guide

 What is "I Know A Lot More Things About You"?

-There are many examples of spam campaigns that cyber criminals/scammers spread with a purpose to deceive unsuspecting recipients into transferring them a certain amount of money (cryptocurrency).
-Usually they claim that they used recipient's webcam to record some humiliating video (and/or take pictures) and threaten to spread that video and/or pictures if a recipient will not pay them on time.
-Such emails should never be trusted.
+There are many examples of spam campaigns on the internet.
+Cyber criminals/scammers proliferate them to deceive unsuspecting recipients into transferring certain sums of money (cryptocurrency).
+They claim that they used the recipient's webcam to record humiliating videos (or webcam photos) and threaten to proliferate this content, unless the recipient pays within a specific period.
+These emails are bogus and should never be trusted.

-Scammers behind this spam campaign send emails that contain words that have letters replaced with symbols that closely resemble them.
-For example, there are words that have the n letter replaced with η symbol, a letter replaced with α, and so on.
-They do that with a purpose to avoid spam filters.
-According to scammers, a recipient has visited some malicious pornography website which allowed them to access recipient's webcam, monitor screen and collect contacts from Messenger, Facebοok and email account.
-They claim that they have recorded a split screen video which contains an adult video that a recipient has watched and the recipient himself while he was watching it.
-They threaten to send that video to all recipient's contacts if they will not be paid $2000 in 24 hours.
-A recipient supposed to transfer $2000 in Bitcoins to the provided BTC wallet address.
-There are several versions of this email/spam campaign, however, the only main difference is the Bitcoin wallet address that supposed to be used to pay a ransom.
-Either way, these (and other similar) emails cannot be trusted/they should be ignored.
+The scammers behind this spam campaign send emails with messages containing words that have certain characters replaced with symbols - these closely resemble the characters that form the actual word.
+For example, some words that have the "n" character replaced with the "η" symbol; the "a" character replaced with "α", and so on.
+This technique is used to avoid spam filters.
+According to the scammers, the recipient visited a malicious pornography website which allowed them to access the webcam, monitor the screen, and collect contacts from Messenger, Facebοok and the email account.
+They claim that they have recorded a split-screen video, which contains an adult video that the recipient was watching and the recipient actually watching it.
+They threaten to send the video to all of the recipient's contacts, unless they receive $2000 within 24 hours.
+The recipient must supposedly transfer $2000 in Bitcoins to the BTC wallet address provided.
+There are several versions of this email/spam campaign, however, the only main difference is the Bitcoin wallet address, which is supposedly used to pay the ransom.
+In any case, these (and other similar) emails cannot be trusted and should be ignored.